-The Dittmer Mine was the highest-grade gold mine in Australia when in operation (151.1g/t Au, 66.8g/t Ag & 2.8% Cu) and had never been drilled prior to Ballymore acquiring the project in 2020.
-Drilling by Ballymore has recognised that the historically mined Duffer Lode has been displaced at depth with a repetition recognised within 30m of the historic workings in the Dittmer Mine.
-To date 28 holes have been completed for 5,703m and reported significant drill intersections, including:
+The Dittmer mine was the highest-grade gold mine in Australia when in operation (151.1g/t Au, 66.8g/t Ag & 2.8% Cu) and had never been drilled prior to Ballymore acquiring the project in 2020.
+Drilling by Ballymore has recognised that the historically mined Duffer Lode has been displaced at depth with a repetition recognised within 30m of the historic workings in the Dittmer mine.
+Prior to the Stage 4 drill program, 28 holes had been completed for 5,703m and reported significant drill intersections, including: